15 Valuable Facts About Traveling To Mexico With Kids

 15. Don't be afraid to go off the beaten path when you're traveling to Mexico with kids

 There are so many amazing places to explore in Mexico!
-If you really want to get a feel for Mexican culture, it's best to go beyond the standard tourist destinations when you're traveling to Mexico with kids.
+If you really want to get a feel for Mexican culture, it's best to go beyond the standard family friendly resorts and destinations when you're traveling to Mexico with kids.

 As I mentioned earlier, Mexico is more than just beach towns.
-During our time in Mexico, we really enjoyed exploring Central Mexico.
-We visited old colonial towns, rode horses in the canyons, and walked with butterflies in the forest.
+During our times traveling to Mexico with kids, we really enjoyed walking through old colonial plazas, hiking in the forests, and driving through small towns.

-Take a look at other impactful ways that you can travel more responsibly with your family.
+Learn more impactful ways you can travel responsibly with your family.

 Why you should consider traveling to Mexico with kids

 Mexico has truly captured our hearts.
 I am so glad we ended up traveling to Mexico with kids during our family gap year.
 It’s a place that we feel really connected to now.

 In our opinion, taking children to Mexico is always a great idea.
-Mexico is an amazing country to visit with kids.
+Mexico is an amazing country to visit.
 There are so many cultural and historical sites to see.
 And if your kids are into nature, you can explore the forests, beaches, and mountains throughout the country.

-It's so easy to get around Mexico, and once you have even a basic understanding of Spanish, you'll be able to communicate with people where ever you go.
+It's so easy to get around Mexico, and once you have even a basic understanding of Spanish, you'll be able to communicate with people wherever you go.